-In recent years, inadequate funding of SSA's operating budget has eroded the agency's services across the board.
+In recent years, inadequate funding of the Social Security Administration's (SSA) operating budget has eroded the agency's services across the board.
 People with disabilities have experienced long delays and decreased service in accessing critical Social Security benefits.
 Processing times for disability claims have grown, especially at the hearing level where delays have reached historic and intolerable levels.
 Behind the numbers are individuals with disabilities whose lives have unraveled while waiting for decisions - families are torn apart; homes are lost; medical conditions deteriorate; once stable financial security crumbles; and many individuals die.